 How is a PCB fab drawing different from an assembly drawing?

-As explained above, fabrication drawing is meant for providing details about the manufacturing requirements of a circuit board.
+As explained above, a fabrication drawing is meant for providing details about the manufacturing requirements of a circuit board.
 On the other hand, the assembly drawing mentions the details about how each and every component will be attached to a board.
 Thus, assembly drawing becomes the basis for the mounting of components and programming the automated component placement machinery.

 Design for Assembly Handbook6 Chapters - 50 Pages - 70 Minute Read